-No assumptions were made in calculating the GHG emissions produced by electricity consumption in the TC due to Hydro One's provision of actual electricity consumption for the baseline year.
-Furthermore, no assumptions were needed for natural gas, district energy, and diesel consumption since residential buildings in the TC do not consume these fuel sources due to a lack of infrastructure.
+No assumptions were made in calculating the GHG emissions produced by electricity consumption in the MW due to Hydro One's provision of actual electricity consumption for the baseline year.
+Furthermore, no assumptions were needed for natural gas, district energy, and diesel consumption since residential buildings in the MW do not consume these fuel sources.

-In determining the quantity of GHG emissions produced by residential buildings in the TC assumptions surrounding the consumption of propane, fuel/ furnace oil, and wood needed to be made because actual consumption data for these fuel sources could not be obtained at this time.
+In determining the quantity of GHG emissions produced by residential buildings in the MW, assumptions surrounding the consumption of propane, fuel/ furnace oil, and wood needed to be made because actual consumption data for these fuel sources could not be obtained at this time.

-2.1.2.1 Fuel Oil and Propane Assumptions & Consumption Estimate Methodology
+Fuel Oil and Propane Assumptions & Consumption Estimate Methodology

-Due to a lack of natural gas infrastructure, residential natural gas consumption does not occur in the TC.
+Residential natural gas consumption does not occur in the MW.
 As a result, residential dwellings typically consume fuel/ furnace oil, propane, wood, or any combination of these fuel sources for space heating, water heating, cooking, and other purposes.
-Therefore, estimating the quantity of GHG emissions produced through the consumption of these fuel sources is critical to accurately depict the emissions produced by residential dwellings in the TC.
+Therefore, estimating the quantity of GHG emissions produced through the consumption of these fuel sources is critical to accurately depict the emissions produced by residential dwellings in the MW.

-The theory of logic behind estimating the residential consumption of propane and fuel/furnace oil stems from the simplified process of allocating the average residential consumption of these fuel sources to the number of residential dwellings in the TC that use these fuel sources.
+The theory of logic behind estimating the residential consumption of propane and fuel/furnace oil stems from the process of allocating the average residential consumption of these fuel sources to the number of residential dwellings in the MW that use these fuel sources.

-The first assumption derived from determining how many residential dwellings consumed propane or fuel/furnace oil in the baseline year.
+The first assumption involved determining how many residential dwellings consumed propane or fuel/furnace oil in the baseline year.
 In determining this amount, residential dwellings that are used seasonally were not considered.
 Seasonal dwellings were omitted from consideration because according to Natural Resources Canada (2020), roughly 62% of residential energy consumption is used for space heating purposes, with an additional 19% of residential energy consumption used for water heating purposes.
 The heating properties derived from the combustion of propane and fuel/furnace oil thus make it logical to assume that these fuels are used primarily for space heating purposes.
-With this is mind, the vast majority of seasonal residences are only occupied during the warmer months when space heating is not required, and therefore eliminates the primary purpose of these fuels.
+With this is mind, the vast majority of seasonal residences are assumed to only be occupied during the warmer months when space heating is not required, and therefore eliminates the primary purpose of these fuels.
 Additionally, since these fuel sources are not needed for their primary purpose, it is not uncommon for seasonal dwellings to have electric water heaters to fill the void of their remaining heating purposes.
-As a result, only residential buildings that are occupied year-round in the TC were factored into calculating residential propane and fuel/furnace oil consumption.
+As a result, only residential buildings that are occupied year-round in the MW were factored into calculating residential propane and fuel/furnace oil consumption.